idlewan/nawak/README.md

     $ m2sh load
     $ sudo m2sh start -every

-Please check that you don't use the stable compiler version of `Nimrod`. *nawak* only works with a fresh Nimrod compiler.
-The `0.9.2` stable version is not enough, you have to go all `git clone https://github.com/Araq/Nimrod.git` on it.
+Please check that you use a recent compiler version of `Nimrod`/`Nim`. *nawak* only works with a fresh Nimrod compiler.

 You can now compile and execute the examples from the `example` folder: